OfficeDev/office-scripts-docs/docs/develop/power-automate-integration.md

 ## Returning data from a script back to Power Automate

 Scripts can return data from the workbook to be used as dynamic content in a Power Automate flow.
-As with input parameters, there are some restrictions Power Automate places on the return type.
+As with input parameters, Power Automate places some restrictions on the return type.

 1. The basic types of `string`, `number`, `boolean`, `void`, and `undefined` are supported.